YottaDB/YDBDoc/ProgGuide/ioproc.rst

 RECORDSIZE specifies an initial WIDTH.
 Note because RECORDSIZE is in bytes that in UTF-8 mode it produces a WIDTH that assumes one-byte characters.

-The RECORDSIZE of a fixed length record for a YottaDB/GT.M sequential disk device is always specified in bytes, rather than characters.
+The RECORDSIZE of a fixed length record for a YottaDB sequential disk device is always specified in bytes, rather than characters.

 For all UTF-16 CHSET values, RECORDSIZE must be even and PAD characters each occupy two bytes in the record.

 The maximum size of intexpr is 1,048,576 bytes.
-YottaDB/GT.M produces an error if you specify a value greater than 1,048,576.
+YottaDB produces an error if you specify a value greater than 1,048,576.

-When a Unicode CHSET is in use, YottaDB/GT.M treats RECORDSIZE as a byte limit at which to wrap or truncate output depending on [Z][NO]WRAP.
-For any Unicode character set, GT.M ignores RECORDSIZE for a device which is already open if any I/O has been done.
+When a Unicode CHSET is in use, YottaDB treats RECORDSIZE as a byte limit at which to wrap or truncate output depending on [Z][NO]WRAP.
+For any Unicode character set, YottaDB ignores RECORDSIZE for a device which is already open if any I/O has been done.

 If the character set is not UTF-16, UTF-16LE, UTF-16BE, the default RECORDSIZE is 32K-1bytes.